kaurm57/Landing-Page/README.md

 ## Disclaimer

 This project is purely fictional.
 The names and images used do not claim any ownership and are purely for demonstration purposes.
+The logo was designed using Canva and was inspired by @roseberrydesign's design template.

 Check it out [here](https://kaurm57.github.io/landing-page/)!